M29992/basic-portfolio-template/README.md

 ```

 ### 3.2.
 CSS
-The CSS can be fully adjusted and changed to create a completely different view and feel, however the site has been designed to allow users to quickly an easily change the theme by adjusting the following section within the style.CSS file :
+The CSS can be fully adjusted and changed to create a completely different view and feel, however the site has been designed to allow users to quickly and easily change the theme by adjusting the following section within the style.CSS file :
 ```CSS
     /* Variables for custom properties */
      :root {